phiroict/kafka-packer-terraform-aws/README.md

   default = "ami-03fd73a66cf574a36"
 }
 ```
+Or pass it in as a var `-var 'base_kafka_image_aim=ami-03fd73a66cf574a36'`
 After the terraform apply we have three servers, one with a public ip to be able to set up the cluster, and then two other brokers running on the same machine / base image.

 #### Terragrunt

 In the terragrunt folder are the terragrunt scripts.
 The commands are likewise but will build the infra from the
 git tag helping versioning.
+This will use the terraform script as a terraform module.
+See [here](https://blog.gruntwork.io/how-to-create-reusable-infrastructure-with-terraform-modules-25526d65f73d)

-You need to create a secrets.tfvars file that cannot be stored in git.
+You need to create a secrets.json file that cannot be stored in git.
 In this case it will hold the
 public ssh key injected in the public kafka broker.

 ```json